Cost of Letters of Administration in Ghana (2026)

 Estate Duty

-The Law levies a Duty on the estate.
+The Law levies an Estate Duty on the estate.
 It is based on the value of the estate.
 It is approximately 1% – 3% of the value of the estate.

 The Court will only release the actual Certificate (L/A or Probate) after the Estate Duty is paid.